movsim/traffic-simulation-de/README.md

 _pos(t+dt)=pos(t)+speed(t)*dt+1/2*acc(t)*dt^2_,

-where acc(t) is the acceleration calculated by the car-following model at the old time t.
+where _acc(t)_ is the acceleration calculated by the car-following model at the (old) time t.

 Lane-changing is modelled by the discrete model MOBIL, so no integration is needed there.
-In order to reuse the accelerations needed by MOBIL for calculating the lane-changing decisions, lane changing is performed after evaluating _all_ accelerations.
+In order to reuse the accelerations needed by MOBIL (_Minimizing Obstructions By Intelligent Lane-changes_") for calculating the lane-changing decisions, lane changing is performed after evaluating _all_ accelerations.
 Furthermore, since MOBIL anticipates the future situation, the actual speed and positional update is performed after